 Often it depends on the climate for what is the best way to heat an open space such as a garage.

-Also cost is always a factor with many low-cost options along with more expensive units.
+Also, the cost is always a factor, with many low-cost options along with more expensive units.

-Below is our favorite picks for best way to heat a garage.
+Below are our favorite picks for the best way to heat a garage.

-Our Picks for the Top Best Ways to Heat a Garage
+5 Ideas for the Best Ways to Heat a Garage

 - Propane Heater Tank Heater

 - Electric Heaters